mrthankyou/eagle-owl/README.md

-# glider-library
+# Eagle Owl - A Glider helper library

-A library designed to aid Gliders when writing glides
+Eagle Owl is designed to aid Gliders writing glides.

 > Note: This is a WIP.
 All code is temporary.
 Suggestions and feedback is welcome through Github issues.